siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Bugs
-delay in response to user click on answer -  add dom event listener to wait for dom to load? splice not working to remove already asked question
+delay in response to user click on answer -  add dom event listener to wait for dom to load? splice not working to remove already asked question modal diplaying automatically despite display: none, seemed to be overridden by section container - I changed section back to div to fix this. have to click on actual text for click to be recognised need whole box to be recognised.

 ### Unfixed Bugs
 ## Deployment